 Notes

 - Enjoyed this recipe?
-Check out my full list of Small Batch Cupcake Recipes, including strawberry, vanilla, and more!
+Check out my full list of Small Batch Cupcake Recipes, including chocolate, strawberry, vanilla, and more!

 Recommended Products